dexterlabora/cmxreceiver-python/README.md

 - Meraki will POST to server, if validated.
 - POST will contain a secret, which can be verified by the server.
 - JSON data will be in the req.body.data.
 This will be available in the cmxData function's data object.
-*note: CMX is now called Scanning in Meraki documentation
+*note: CMX is now called Scanning API in Meraki documentation

 ## cmxreceiver.py
 -- The basic app will only place the data received on the console.